Virtual Appliance Collectors

-The Lumu Virtual Appliance (VA) offers the option to create VA collectors, a seamless way to integrate network metadata, as well as send your DNS logs through the VA instead of using the VA built-in DNS resolver.
+The Lumu Virtual Appliance (VA) offers the option to create VA Collectors, a seamless way to collect the network metadata of your entire enterprise and forward it to the Lumu cloud with the lowest impact on the network operation.
 In this quick guide, we show you how to have your VA collectors up and running in minutes.

 Lumu Virtual Appliance

-The latest version of the Lumu Virtual Appliance configured.
+- Have the most recent version of the Lumu Virtual Appliance installed.

 To have your VA collector up and running in minutes, follow three simple steps: